NethermindEth/Forta-Agents/GMX-Bots/Detect-many-closing/README.md

 ## Description

-Returns a finding for every time an account close many positions in a certain amount of time.
+Returns a finding every time an account closes many positions in a certain amount of time.

 ## Supported Chains